 Yes, and this research isn’t anything so new either!
-A 1984 study, published in the International Journal of Obesity, showed that glucomannan supplementation in obese patients resulted in not only significant weight loss but also in significant reductions in serum cholesterol and LDL levels.
-More recent research supports this too.
-A 2017 review of research on dietary fiber, published in Food Hydrocolloids, found that glucomannan was one of the only sources of fiber with reproducible, measurable effects such as weight loss.
-And a March 2017 study published in the American Journal of Clinical Nutrition found that glucomannan significantly reduced LDL cholesterol and non-HDL cholesterol by 10% and 7% respectively.
+A 1984 study, published in the International Journal of Obesity, showed that glucomannan supplementation in obese patients resulted in significant weight loss.
+And a 2017 review of research on dietary fiber, published in Food Hydrocolloids, found that glucomannan was one of the only sources of fiber with reproducible, measurable effects such as weight loss.
 How ’bout them apples, or should we say yams!?

 So what are we working with?

 Ok yes, enough with the science and onto the talk of miraculous, carbl-less carbs!
 There are a handful of types, brands and shapes of shirataki products available today, each of which offers its own benefits.
 While the products can, for the most part, be used in recipes interchangeably, it’s ultimately a matter of personal preference, as texture and shape can vary.
 We attempt to break it down for you here: